Loren Vanderlinden PhD, MA, BSc (Toronto); Diploma (Environmental Health) McMaster

 Professional Summary & Appointments

 As a Supervisor at TPH she has worked on policy related to a variety of issues including children’s environmental health, pesticides, benefits and risks of fish consumption, radiofrequencies, menu labelling and outdoor smoke-free spaces.
-Loren most recently coordinated the team that explored the evidence on problem gambling and health impacts that helped inform City Council’s decision regarding a new casino in Toronto.
+Loren coordinated the team that explored the evidence on problem gambling and health impacts that helped inform City Council’s decision regarding a new casino in Toronto.

 Honours & Awards